kenwals/shinrin-yoku/README.md

 ---
 ## Testing

-I tested the site as i went along.
-I focused on getting the site working on a small mobile phone screen first (iPhone 5 simulation on the Chrome Developer tools).
-All other screen sizes were testing secondary.
+I tested the site as i went along , either manual testing myself or automated testing using online tools such a Lighthouse .
+I focused on getting the site working on a small mobile phone screen first (iPhone 5 simulation on the Chrome Developer tools), and then subsequently all other screen sizes.

+Utilities used for testing were:

 - lighthouse audit tool in Chrome devtools